 St. Luke's Hospital Healthy Woman Award

+The St. Luke's Hospital Healthy Woman Award is an annual awards program that recognizes and celebrates women who not only take steps to improve their own health, but also inspire better health in our community.
 Whether she motivates others through her own actions, empowers others to pursue better health, or devotes herself to making our community a healthier and safer place to live, a St. Luke's Healthy Woman improves the health of our community.

-Meet previous Healthy Woman Award winners (2011)
+Previous Healthy Woman Award winners